SeQuenC-Consortium/workflow-examples/on-demand-push-tosca-python-server/README.md

 ### Workflow-Modeler
 Next, inside the workflow-modeler, configure the endpoints according to your Winery, OpenTOSCA, and Camunda setup.
 Make sure to avoid using localhost, as it causes issues with docker setups.

-In the case you followed our setup, this would mean the following (Replace ${PUBLIC_HOSTNAME} using your ip determined when setting up opentosca-docker, or host.docker.internal, depending on your setup):
+In the case you followed our setup, this would mean the following (Replace ${PUBLIC_HOSTNAME} using your ip determined when setting up opentosca-docker):

   * Winery: Change IP and Port to ${PUBLIC_HOSTNAME}:8079 (Port change only necessary in  manual setup)
   * Camunda: Change IP and Port to ${PUBLIC_HOSTNAME}:8078
   * OpenTOSCA: Change Port to ${PUBLIC_HOSTNAME}